jhudsl/OTTR_Template/getting_started.md

 Please take a look at the [code of conduct](./code_of_conduct.md).

+If you encounter any problems or have ideas for improvements to this template repository or this getting started guide, please [file an issue here](https://github.com/jhudsl/DaSL_Course_Template_Bookdown/issues/new/choose)!
+Your feedback is very much appreciated.

 _Note all materials in this template are licensed [CC-BY](https://tldrlegal.com/license/creative-commons-attribution-(cc)) and can be repurposed freely with attribution._

 _Background information_: